Burke-Lauenroth-Lab/StepWat_R_Wrapper/Stepwat_Wrapper_ReadMe.txt

 # the following libraries and used to run the wrapper

 REQUIRED LIBRARIES:
-Rsoilwat31 - used to query the sqlite database for historical and future daily weather.
 RSQLite -  a dependancy for the Rsoilwat31 library.
 DBI -  a dependancy for the Rsoilwat31 library.